erobwen/eternity/README.md

 The objects of eternity appear as normal javascript objects.
 The only difference is that you create them using the eternity.create function that sets up the proxies.

+## Reactive databases compared to conventional databases, summary

+* subscribe/notify instead of query/result

+* transparent loading/saving (memory as a cache for the database) vs explicit loading/saving

+* Indexes as application managed objects as opposed to built in (DB managed) and global for each table.

+* Automatic persistent storage management (garbage collection) as opposed to application driven record deletion.

 ## Reference anatomy
 This is an image of the reference anatomy in eternity.
 The system is based on the following premises: